lizxSJTU/DynaRNA/README.md

 ## Install DynaRNA as a package
 pip install -e .
 ```
-After installation, you can obtain the model pkl file from
+After installation, you can obtain the model pkl file and store it in ./ckpt/ from
 ```
 https://zenodo.org/records/15600148/files/DynaRNA.pkl
 ```